harness/developer-hub/docs/continuous-delivery/manage-deployments/deployment-faqs.md

 This is not possible as the trigger YAML is independent of the pipeline YAML and the trigger will not be aware of the expression output.

-### Do we support rollback of deployment post production ?
+### Do we support rollback of deployment post production?

 Yes, certainly we have that capability.
 To know more about this, go to, [Rollback deployments](https://developer.harness.io/docs/continuous-delivery/manage-deployments/rollback-deployments)